frnsys/ai_notes/notes/scratch/rl.md

 To solve this, we apply the Bellman expectation equation as an iterative update.

-We start off with some arbitrary value function $v_1$ (e.g. value of every state is 0), then, use _synchronous_ backups:
+We start off with some arbitrary value function $v_1$ (e.g. value of every state is 0), then, use _synchronous_ backups (i.e. consider each state in turn):

 - at each iteration $k+1$
 - for all states $s \in S$